ryancramerdesign/DynamicRoles/README.md

 If traditional roles are a sledgehammer, Dynamic Roles are a scalpel, allowing nearly any finely tuned access control scenario.
-Traditional ProcessWire rules are limited to assignment of view/edit/add access on a per-template basis.
+Traditional ProcessWire roles are limited to assignment of view/edit/add access on a per-template basis.
 Dynamic roles go outside those limitations and enable you to assign that access based on any factors present with a page (i.e. match any field values).